Carter, NCA&T rout Alcorn State 64-44 in Celebration Bowl

 Alcorn State: Harper may return at quarterback as a fifth-year senior, but the Braves will lose seven starters on offense and five on defense.
 Running back De’Shawn Waller, who played a lot this season, also is a senior and will depart, and kicker/punter Corey McCullough is a senior as well.

-North Carolina A & T: Quarterback Kylil Carter’s eligibility is expired, and the graduate student will be one of four offensive starters to depart while the defense is slated to lose five starters.
-The Aggies figure to return a good amount of offensive firepower with wide receivers Korey Banks, Israel Spivey and running back Jah-Maine Martin all in line to return for NCA&T.
+North Carolina A&T: QCarter’s eligibility is expired, and the graduate student will be one of four offensive starters to depart while the defense is slated to lose five starters.
+The Aggies figure to return a good amount of offensive firepower with wide receivers Banks, Israel Spivey and running back Martin all in line to return.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.